 - Construction Standards.
 Streets and pathways shall be engineered and constructed in accordance with the design standards in Section 7 of the Medway PEDB Land Subdivision Rules and Regulations.
-In the absence of official standards, streets and pathways shall be constructed according to the standards deemed to be appropriate by the Town Engineer. - 2.
+In the event of any conflict between the provisions of this bylaw and the provisions of said Regulations, the provisions of this bylaw shall apply.
+In the absence of official standards, streets and pathways shall be constructed according to the standards deemed to be appropriate by the Department of Public Services. - 2.
 Design Standards.
-Table 9.7.B.1 below provides design standards for streets and pathways in the Oak Grove Park Districts.
+Table 9.7.B.1 below provides design standards for streets and pathways in the Oak Grove Park Districts. - 3.
+Vehicle Travel Lanes.
+No more than two motor vehicle travel lanes may be combined for any single direction of traffic flow. - 4.
+On-Street Parking Lanes. - a.
+Where provided, motor vehicle parking lanes must be eight feet wide minimum and twenty-two feet long maximum for perpendicular parking; and nine feet wide and eighteen feet long for diagonal parking. - 5.
+Sidewalks.
+Sidewalks must include the Public Frontage Zone, Walkway Zone, and Furnishing & Utility Zone as illustrated in Diagram 9.7.B.6 below.